blazQ/mpi-word-count/README.md

 Passing "." as the input directory makes it scan the cwd.
 Executing word_count without any arguments simply makes it reading from the cwd and outputting to stdout.

 ATTENTION:
-Running it inside a container might require using the following launch options:
+Running it inside a docker container might require using the following launch options:

 ```bash
 mpirun --allow-run-as-root --mca btl_vader_single_copy_mechanism none -np X ./word_count.out -d ./data/books > output_file.csv